Fastest Frontend Tooling

 Alternatives considered:

-• Before switching to the above I used to use ts-node-dev but it does not support ESM or swc properly.
+- Before switching to the above I used to use

-• I spent a few hours attempting to use vite-node but it doesn’t gracefully handle HTTP server restarts when doing hot module reloading and it crashes the process when it encounters a syntax error.
-I built a solution for the former issue but the latter is a dealbreaker because it requires manually restarting the process which is too disruptive.
+but it doesn’t gracefully handle HTTP server restarts when doing hot module reloading and it crashes the process when it encounters a syntax error.
+I built a solution for the former issue but the latter is a dealbreaker because it requires manually restarting the process which is too disruptive. - Direct use of

-• Direct use of esbuild or swc to bundle the script/app before running it.
-This solution took much longer to restart on file changes.
+to bundle the script/app before running it.
+This solution took much longer to restart on file changes. - I tried

 TypeScript